What is Data Privacy?

 Other data legislation that may affect your business could include cybercrime laws, online transaction laws, and consumer protection laws.
 For example, the Children's Online Privacy Protection Act (COPPA) ensures information privacy for minors in the US.
 It's why social media companies like Facebook and Twitter don't allow children under the age of 13 to create their own accounts.

 The legal landscape is always shifting, and it's clear that data legislation is only growing.
-It's important to familiarize yourself with regulators and stay aware of pending legislation that could affect your business.
+It's important to familiarise yourself with regulators and stay aware of pending legislation that could affect your business.
 That includes completing due diligence before expanding business into a new region.

 Data privacy vs. data security